 The City of London is a major centre of employment, providing jobs focused within the Financial, Professional and Estate, and the Administrative and Education industrial sectors.
-The City Corporation monitors employment changes, travel to work.
-Compared with other local authorities in England and Wales the resident population is small in scale.
+The City of London Corporation monitors employment changes, travel to work.
+Compared with other local authorities in England and Wales the resident population is small.

 Employment Trends provides annual information on the characteristics of employment within the City.
 It uses information from various surveys conducted by the Office for National Statistics.